homebridge/homebridge-macos-pkg/README.md

 This project builds the Homebridge macOS installer.

-The project aims to deploy Homebridge and the Homebridge UI in a secure and stable way, with no dependencies outside those available in the standard distribution repos.
+The project aims to deploy Homebridge and the Homebridge UI in a secure and stable way.
 It comes bundled with it's own Node.js runtime and runs Homebridge in an isolated environment as a service user with no sudo / admin priviledges.

 # Install Homebridge